Nvidia is suddenly in trouble | KRDO

 The Biden administration has been going hard after tech titans, launching probes and lobbing charges against Apple, Google and Amazon, among others.
 It’s unclear whether a Kamala Harris or Donald Trump administration would continue those cases, but both have criticized tech companies for various reasons during their campaigns.

-Nvidia gained about 1% Wednesday.
-The Nasdaq Composite, which tanked more than 3% Tuesday, was unchanged Wednesday.
+Nvidia lost another 1.7% Wednesday.
+The Nasdaq Composite, which tanked more than 3% Tuesday, fell 0.3% Wednesday.

 Still, AI bulls continue to believe in Nvidia.
 The stock remains up 118% this year and has a $2.7 trillion market valuation — a close third behind Apple and Microsoft.
 Huang said last week that demand for its latest “Blackwell” AI chips “far exceeds its supply.”
 And even as competition grows, demand for Nvidia’s chips is growing, too.